Swatch Group history

 Today, the Swatch Group offers watches in all price categories, and Swatch Group monobrands and the multibrand Tourbillon and Hour passion retail marks hold leadership positions in all market segments:

-- Tissot, Calvin Klein, Certina, Mido, Hamilton and Balmain in the middle range;
+Tissot, Balmain, Certina, Mido, and Hamilton in the middle range;

-- Tourbillon, the retail mark under which all selected Swatch Group watch and jewelry brands of the Prestige and Luxury range, as well as Swatch products are offered in a unique and exclusive multi-brand environment;
+Tourbillon, the retail brand under which all selected Swatch Group watch and jewelry brands of the Prestige and Luxury range, as well as Swatch products are offered in a unique and exclusive multi-brand environment;

-- Hour Passion, the watches and jewelry multibrand retail mark at airports.
+Hour Passion, the watches and jewelry multibrand retail brand at airports.

 Today, under the leadership of Board Chair, Nayla Hayek, and CEO, Nick Hayek, Swatch Group continues to invest heavily in research and development, driving the steady expansion of its leading position in materials and process technologies and in product design and manufacturing.
 In particular, the Swatch Group engages in significant development activities in microelectronics and micromechanics.
 The Group is also active in the field of telecommunications and in the automobile and service sectors.
 Sports timing and measurement technologies, although not a core business, play a key role in terms of brand and Group visibility.
 A strong number of Swatch Group companies serve as official timekeepers at a variety of international sports events, including the Olympic Games.